California Musssel Shell, Mytilus californianus

 California Mussel Shells, Mytilus californianus.
 Shell collected off the beaches of Southern California, May 2014.
 Size: 10.9 cm (4.3 inches) x 6.5 cm (2.6 inches).
 Collection, photograph and identification courtesy of Bob Hillis, Ivins, Utah.

-The California Mussel, Mytilus californianus (Conrad, 1837), is a is a bivalve mollusk that is a member of the Mussels of the Mytilidae Family.
-The shell is large and elongated with a straight anterior margin and a curved posterior margin.
-The mature shells have a bluish-black color; the juveniles can have brown or white streaks.
-The California Mussel Shell reach a maximum length of 25 cm (9.8 inches) and 14 cm (5.4 inches) in height.
+Description: The California Mussel Shell is large and elongated, with a straight anterior margin and a curved posterior margin.
+The beak is sharply pointed.
+They have prominent radial ridges on the basal portion of the shell.
+Mature shells have a bluish-black color; the juveniles can have brown or white streaks.
+The interior of the shell is blue-grey with an iridescent sheen.
+The foot of the living animal is orange.
+California Mussel Shells reach a maximum length of 25 cm (9.8 inches) and 14 cm (5.4 inches) in height.